jracevedob/composite_finite_fields/README.md

 ## Overview
-In this repository, you will find a trivial implementation about the calculation of coefficients in Galois fields from different sizes.
+In this repository, you will find a trivial implementation of the coefficient calculation in Galois fields from different sizes.
 Altough we are not presenting this last version of our implementation because we are extending this work in other publications, the reader can have an rough overview of the procedure we employed to calculate the coefficients.
 If you make use of the source code, we would be really humbled and grateful if you could please give credit to us either in your publications and other repositories where your implementation resides.